 - 现代汉语词典 – For most character and word references, including pronunciation.
 This is the major reference work that most native speakers use when preparing for exams or when determining what is “correct”.

 - The Outlier Dictionary of Chinese Characters – For character analysis, including glyph origins and component analysis.
-This doesn't mean we follow their analysis all the time (Skritter is a learning tool, not a dictionary), but we base our decisions on Outlier's analysis whenever available.
+This doesn't mean we follow their analysis all the time, but we base our decisions on Outlier's analysis whenever available.